bbc/news-vj-sharetools/README.md

     isInTheNewsApp: false // If true dropdown template will be forced, and share window will open in news app });
 ```
-**Sending custom tempalte**
+**Sending custom template**

 You can optionally provide templateMarkup, this is a HTML template that will be rendered by the template engine.
 The renderer will pass the two values:

-* label (string) - The label passed when initising shareTools
+* label (string) - The label passed when initalising shareTools
-* isInTheNewsApp (bool) - Wether or not we're in the news app.
 * networks (array) - An of available network names.
+* Overlay functionality.
+If you want more than just a list of share buttons - i.e. you want to be able to open/close a panel which has the share buttons on them - make sure your markup contains `.share__overlay` and `.share__overlay-close`.

-See the examples in the templates directory.
+See the examples in the bin/templates directory.

 ###Updating the share messages